-Corsets can help the wearer boost their confidence, create a more “alpha” mentality through proper posture, soothe anxiety, provide deep pressure for those with autism, and help with grief or depression, or simply the stresses of daily life.
+Corsets have the ability to help the wearer boost their confidence, create a more “alpha” frame of mind and character through proper posture, soothe anxiety, provide deep pressure for those with hypersensitivity or autism, and help provide a comforting hug for those suffering with grief or depression, or simply soothe the stresses of daily life.
 Read more below to learn more about the mental and emotional benefits to corsets, or you can read about the physical benefits, or the social benefits on their own pages.
-Or you can go back to the main “How Corsets Heal” page.
+Or go back to the main “Corset Benefits” page.

 Mental and Emotional Benefits of Corsets:

-- Many clinically underweight women have been able to overcome their eating disorders and learn to celebrate their bodies and embrace their curves (figuratively and literally) by wearing a corset.
-Many have gained and maintained a healthy weight, since their girth and eating habits are “controlled” by the corset.
+- Corsets are not only associated with becoming ever-smaller — many clinically underweight women have been able to combat their eating disorders and learn to celebrate their bodies and embrace their curves (figuratively and literally) by wearing a corset.
+Since their corset adds proprioception and helps increase body awareness, it can be a tool to counter dysmorphia.
+Some corseters like Leah in Chapter 12 have managed to gain and maintain a healthy weight, as her eating habits are “regulated” by the corset.

 Refer to Chapter 12: Body Positivity